PaleHazy/PaleHazy/README.md

 - 🔭 Building a platform on Kubernetes.
 - ⚡ My best strength is working in a multitude of environments.
 - 🏗️ Infrasructutre, Backend, Frontend.
-(Golang, Python, Typescript)
+(Typescript, Golang, Python)
 - 3️⃣ 3D applications, and graphics experience
 - 🦜 LangGraph powered applications
 - 🌱 Unreal Engine Game Development with C++